asma-2922/A-study-on-loopholes-in-the-current-Education-System/README.md

-## Research Project-Loopholes in the Education System
+## A study on hindrances in an individual's career development -Loopholes in the Education System

 ### Project Overview
 - Conducted a survey to identify issues in education system that hinders students’ potential.